mpark4656/tic-tac-toe_AI/README.md

 - Utilize minimax algorithm to program computer AI
 - AI should play a perfect game of Tic-Tac-Toe against a human player.
-- This is a small project I've personally created to practice good objected-oriented programming design.

 Requirements
 --------------------------------------------------------